 My goat herd merely walks to the very edge of the water and then leaves the area after getting their fill – leaving no droppings in the water.
 The only time that I have to deal with water buckets and goat droppings is when I have a nanny and her kids in the nursing stall.

-I use a thick rubber feed tub from Tractor Supply or Rural King that stand almost one foot tall.
+I use a thick rubber feed tub from Tractor Supply or Rural King that stands almost one foot tall.
 I place the tub on top of a pair of cinder blocks to elevate it high enough that the kids cannot mess around in or near it.

 Once the hardware cloth is in place I cut out an opening just large enough for a single goat to get a drink at any one time – making sure to turn the cut metal inward and crimp it so no sharp edges are sticking out.